Your dog can have dental issues just like we do! Today, our American Pet Clinic vets will explain some common dental problems that dogs experience.

 Just like humans, dogs will accumulate plaque and tartar buildup over time, especially without regular cleanings.
 Plaque is a whitish substance made up primarily of bacteria, that if left on the tooth, will harden and turn a more yellowish color (also called calculus).
 Tartar will remain stuck to the tooth until it is scraped off with an object such as those used by a veterinarian.

 Plaque and tartar buildup are the main causes of gum disease in dogs as well as tooth loss.
 The most common signs for a dog owner to look out for are gingivitis (very red and swollen gum line), discolored deposits on the teeth, and increasingly bad breath.
-As the dental disease gets worse, dogs may experience even worse breath as well as bleeding of the gums.
+As the dental disease gets worse, dogs may experience the even worse breath as well as bleeding of the gums.